Tag Archive | "life at occupy"

 Rearranging the Chairs on the Titanic

-Editor’s note: This is the thirteenth in a series of excerpts from Jim Gober’s forthcoming book titled “Deep in the Heart of Occupy Austin.”
+Editor’s note: This is the thirteenth in a series of excerpts from Jim Gober’s book titled “Deep in the Heart of Occupy Austin.”
 A new excerpt will be published at OccupiedStories.com every Wednesday, so come back next week to follow Jim though the evolution of Occupy Austin.
 The final installment will be April 25th.

 Today was Friday October 29, 2011, the day we found out APD Chief Art Acevedo is just another slime-ball, like the rest of the fascist ilk.
 His slick speech on Thursday night about how he supports us, blah, blah, blah, was met today with what was basically an eviction notice.
 He came around and personally passed out the fliers himself, with a big smile plastered on his thick skull, of course.
 There were so many rules, they would be impossible to follow.
 For example, everything has to be moved once a day, such as the food table, so it is not a “permanent” structure, and any sign not being held when they show up to fuck with us will be confiscated and tossed.
 Then the power washes will resume three times a week which means the freezing cold plaza will be soaked with water between 3am and 5am, and don’t think you can evacuate to the Island across the street, because the park curfew is now enforced there after 10pm.